ryan-mcclue/unsw/gens4015/final-project.md

 and therefore challenge to what it means to be human.
 Advancements in bio-engineering have allowed for the ability to grow artificial organs.
 Stem cells can be grown on scaffolds specific to the particular organ desired.

-Hannibal Chew is
-[Engineers now manufacturer body parts instead of doctors treating individuals]
+The role of a conventional doctor has been replaced by a genetic designer as evidenced in the scene with Hannibal Chew and the Replicants, where Chew remarks "I design your eyes".
 Advancements in robotics have allowed for fluid, human-like movements to be performed by robots.
 Improvements in multiple feedback loop systems are acheived, so as to create agents that have a changing centre of gravity.
-The ability to emulate nature devalues the importance of natural things, which sees their removal.
+The ability to emulate nature results in society devaluing the importance of natural things.
+This leads to the removal of all things natural.
-Wide angle shots of the environment show excessive pollution, towering machinery, dirty streets, dark mottled skies and no trees or greenery.
+Wide angle shots of the environment show excessive pollution, towering machinery, dirty streets with no trees or greenery.
+The majority of the movie is filmed in dark lighting with accompanying fog, which obscures any living details.
+From this, we can see the vast deterioration of the natural world.
-The soundtrack employs digital synthesisers with no physical instruments.
+The soundtrack employs digital synthesisers with no physical instruments, demonstrating the extent to which even natural music has been replaced.
-These visual and audio cues emphasis the replacement of the natural world.
 When Deckard asks Rachel about the composition of her owl "is it artificial?" her blunt response "of course" demonstrates the dim resignation society has towards the natural being replaced.
+[]

 The scientific advancements prevalent throughout society in *Blade Runner* create a civilisation that is emotionally isolated, thus challenging what it means to be human.